-Boat ramps are located at the Lobster Pot dock and at the beginning of Northwest Point Road (in West Bay at the north end of Seven Mile Beach).
-Occasionally boaters will anchor off beach bars and restaurants such as the Westin and Royal Palms during the day.
-You can also take your boat around from the North Sound to Seven Mile Beach, but you need to be familiar with the channels through the reef in the North Sound, have a suitable and well-maintained boat and be prepared for a slightly rougher trip outside of the reef until you get to calmer waters off Seven Mile Beach.
+You can also take your boat around from the North Sound and South Sound to Seven Mile Beach, but you need to be familiar with the channels through the reef in the North Sound, have a suitable and well-maintained boat and be prepared for a slightly rougher trip outside of the reef until you get to calmer waters off Seven Mile Beach.

 Currently there are no gas stations where members of the public can dock and refuel along the west side of the Island.
 If you are considering regularly keeping your boat in the water overnight, it is best to seek authorisation from the Department of Environment (DoE) to install a mooring.
 Unfortunately, even with a mooring, your vessel (and engine) is vulnerable to theft.
 Norwesters can occasionally make the sea very rough, and if you are not conscious of the weather conditions, your vessel could end up on the shore quickly.

 Even though a number of commercial and personal vessels anchor regularly off Seven Mile Beach (and George Town) overnight, it is not advisable.
-It is possible that a propeller from another vessel could accidentally cut the anchor line and, if the anchor drags, the wind will take the boat offshore and probably over the horizon.
+It is possible that a propeller from another vessel could accidentally cut the anchor line and, if the anchor drags, the wind will take the boat offshore.

-Despite the challenges of accessing the water off Seven Mile Beach, it is worth it.
-The sea conditions and environment are magnificent.
 Snorkellers and divers in this area should be flying the divers down flag, however, when travelling close to shore, always be cautious.
-Do not exceed five knots within 200 yards from the coast and do not anchor in marked boat channels, coral, diving or swimming areas.
+Do not exceed five knots within 600ft from the coast and do not anchor in marked boat channels, coral, diving or swimming areas.
 Note that beach front properties and hotels, with designated swim areas cannot be entered by any vessel.

 The North Sound